noam992/streamlit_frontend/README.md

 # streamlit_frontend
+This repository contains the frontend Python code for an application built using Streamlit.
+The technology stack includes GitHub for version control and hosting the code repository, and the Streamlit Community for utilizing the shared server.

 ## Technology

 - GitHub (Repository Code)
 - Streamlit Community (Shared Server)

-## Overview

-This repository contains the frontend Python code for an application built using Streamlit.
-The technology stack includes GitHub for version control and hosting the code repository, and the Streamlit Community for utilizing the shared server.

 ### Functionality